Hugh Hefner And Crystal Harris: Report Disputes Claim Hef’s Third Wife ‘Will Inherit Nothing’

 While it appears that Harris, as noted by the Daily Mail and other publications, will be “taken care of” following Hefner’s death, there were no specifics mentioned beyond that.
 But that might have changed, following TMZ’s latest report on the matter.

-According to TMZ, Hugh Hefner left Crystal Harris $5 million, per sources “familiar with Hef’s estate plan.
+According to TMZ, Hugh Hefner left Crystal Harris $5 million, per sources “familiar” with Hef’s estate plan.
 Interestingly, it also seems that the deal was included in a prenuptial agreement the couple signed before they tied the knot – this may likely be the “ironclad prenup” previously referred to, the same agreement that supposedly excluded Crystal from Hefner’s will.

 As previously documented by the Inquisitr, there has been a lot of speculation regarding Hugh Hefner and Crystal Harris’ relationship, specifically the possibility of Harris finding a way to inherit something from her late husband, despite the supposed terms of the prenup.
-Sources close to Crystal told Radar Online that she might find ways to circumvent the system, and that there could be a good chance she will get a “big chunk” of Hefner’s inheritance.
+Sources close to Crystal told Radar Online that she might find ways to circumvent the system and that there could be a good chance she will get a “big chunk” of Hefner’s inheritance.
 But with Harris still maintaining her silence following her husband’s death, nothing remains confirmed as of the moment, including the new reports suggesting she may be inheriting something substantial after all.

 [Featured Image by Charley Gallay/Getty Images]